 Keep the following points in mind as you submit that first offer:

 - Make sure your real estate agent understands the repairs you’d like the sellers to make and the outcome you want.

 - Know the difference between necessary repairs and nice-to-have upgrades.

-- Know your limits: think through the circumstances under which you’re willing to compromise and those under which you will back out and continue your search for a house.
+- Know your limits.
+Think through where you’re willing to compromise and what will make you back out and continue your search.